-Universal Orlando Resort is expensive.
+Universal Studios Orlando is expensive.
 Unfortunately, there is absolutely no other way to describe it.
 Is it worth it?
 Absolutely!
 But, that still doesn’t take the sting off when it’s time to hand over your credit card.
 However, there are ways to get more VALUE out of your experience by spending less time waiting in line or by paying less for other things.

 Universal Studios Orlando

 Before I divulge the tip, let me clear up any potential confusion.
 Universal Orlando Resort is actually made up of two amusement parks and one water park.
 The original amusement park is called Universal Studios Florida (opened in 1990) and the newer one is called Islands of Adventure (opened in 1999).
 They exist side by side, with an easy walk between the two entrances.
 Don’t be fooled by their opening dates.
-The rides in both parks have been regularly replaced with newer more exciting rides as needed over the years.
+The rides in both parks have been regularly replaced with newer and more exciting rides as needed over the years.

 Most importantly for Harry Potter fans, both parks host the Wizarding World of Harry Potter.
 In Islands of Adventure, you can find Hogwart’s Castle and explore Hogsmead Village.
 At Universal Studios Florida, you can enter Diagon Alley.
 Both parks have different rides, stores and experiences that will thrill everyone.

 The water park is called Volcano Bay.
 Although some of what I am going to write about is relevant for Volcano Bay, not all of it is.
 Further, the water park experience is very different from the amusement park experience.
 Not everyone who wants to go to an amusement park wants to go to a water park, and vice versa.
-Accordingly, I am only discussing the two amusement parts – Universal Studios Florida and Islands of Adventure.
+Accordingly, I am only going to discus the two amusement parts – Universal Studios Florida and Islands of Adventure.
 For ease of reference, I will refer to both amusement parks simply as “Universal Studios Orlando“.

 Everyone who goes to Universal Studios Orlando must purchase an entrance ticket.
 There are different prices for different access depending on the time of the year.
 For example, when we went in August, if we had only gone to Universal Studios Florida or to Islands of Adventure (not both), a one day adult ticket was $115.00.
 However, we wanted to go to both amusement parks on the same day.
 Accordingly, our one day ticket for access to both amusement parks was $170 USD.
 It didn’t matter where we stayed or what else we “added on”, this was the entrance fee that we had to pay.